What is the right benchmark for your strategies?

 Nathaniel Paull, CFA, Partner & Senior Portfolio Manager: Director of research – Portfolio structuring and trading/compliance supervision – Investment research in information technology and telecommunication services sectors

 Hong Hoang, CFA, Principal & Senior Equity Analyst: Generalist, financials and information technology sectors, Quantitative research and backtesting

 John Hingher, CFA, Principal & Senior Equity Analyst: Consumer sectors

-Daniel Buslik, Junior Quantitative Analyst: Quantitative research and backtesting
+Daniel Buslik, CFA, Quantitative Analyst: Quantitative research and backtesting

 How many securities does each analyst cover ?